 Luke 10 provides us with the best advice on evangelism in all of Jesus’ recorded teachings.
 Stop and read it right now (Luke 10:1-22) and answer the following questions:

-- Are the four fields of a mass movement present in these instructions and results?
+- Are the four fields of a DMM present in these instructions and results?

 - Which of the four fields can you see inside this passage?

-- Compare this approach with the following: Radio, TV and internet, Mass meetings, door to door, social ministry?
+- Compare Jesus’ approach with the following traditional forms of evangelism: Radio, TV and internet, mass meetings, door to door, social ministry?

 - How quickly will this method get you inside the local community?